This post may contain affiliate links. For more info, visit the disclosure page.

 So what is the reason for this?
 Why can’t Nigerians join Wealthy Affiliate as free or premium members?

 Wealthy Affiliate teaches interested persons how to make money online with affiliate marketing.
-They provide a premium service but in order to convince people that the service is worth it, they allow everyone to sign up for free, even without entering their credit card info, so that they can have access to everything provided.
+They provide a premium service but to convince people that the service is worth it, they allow everyone to sign up for free, even without entering their credit card info, so that they can access everything provided.

-Unfortunately, not everyone who joins Wealthy Affiliate has good intentions or are even serious about learning affiliate marketing.
-There has been problems in the past with persons spamming members and even trying to run scams.
+Unfortunately, not everyone who joins Wealthy Affiliate has good intentions or is even serious about learning affiliate marketing.
+There have been problems in the past with people spamming members and even trying to run scams.
 These situations are more prevalent with persons who sign up from certain countries.